HolodTema/AndroidCalculator/README.md

 # AndroidCalculator
-Trere is an ordinary calculator for smartphones on Android.
+There is an ordinary calculator for smartphones on Android.
 That project has created with Java and Android Studio.